This foreword to the first-ever issue of Alternatives Magazine is presented as a unique insight into the foundational ethos of the publication.

 We intend to include in each issue a variety of events that, taken together, creates a well-rounded cultural climate in the Salem area.
 This includes theatre productions, lecture and film series, concerts, classes and workshops, and much more.
 We think that many of the most interesting things happening in and around Salem are generally under-publicized.
 Alternatives addresses this with “Community Events,” in the center section.

-Alternatives is designed to be an encouragement for people, and to let them know who and what is available here, beyond the halls of the malls.
+Alternatives is designed to be an encouragement for people, and to let them know who and what is available beyond the halls of the malls, not only here, but around the world.
 Salem offers many stimulating choices across a wide spectrum of human activities.
-These include healers, counselors and therapists, organic foods distributors, eateries and entertainments, natural birth practitioners, artists and musicians, educational alternatives, spiritual teachers, and others.
+We humbly invite you to participate in Salem’s new cultural platform, Alternatives.